StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 - `query` - a Telemetry query used to fetch the metrics data to display on the interface,
 - `timeSeriesId` - an identifier of the concrete time series to use if the `query` produces multiple lines; when defined, the displayed chart will be limitted to just one line.

-The computation performed by a Monitor Function is restricted in numerous ways, including by restricting its access to certain classes (sandboxing) and by resource utilization (both in execution time and memory, compute usage).
+The computation performed by a monitor function is restricted in numerous ways, including by restricting its access to certain classes (sandboxing) and by resource utilization (both in execution time and memory, compute usage).
 Some of these limits can be lifted by changing the default StackState configuration.

 ### Available APIs
-Monitor Functions can leverage existing StackState Script APIs, including:
+Monitor functions can leverage existing StackState Script APIs, including:

 - `Telemetry` - used to fetch Metric and Log data,
 - `Async` - allowing for combining multiple asynchronous results in one computation,